 On first run, Particulars presents a welcome window.
 Clicking Continue in this window hides your other apps to show you Particulars on your desktop.
 Particulars' preferences are then displayed.

-In typical usage, after Particulars is launched, it will display its output on the desktop and simply wait for you to refer to it when necessary.
-The quickest way to see Particulars in typical usage is to use the Show Desktop feature of Exposé.
+In typical usage, after Particulars is launched, it will display system information on the desktop and simply wait for you to refer to it when necessary.
+The quickest way to see Particulars in typical usage is to use the Show Desktop feature of Mission Control.

 Particulars can copy system information, either all information or individual pieces, to the clipboard.
-Copying can be found either in the Particulars menu, the Dock icon menu, or in the utility menu of the preferences window if the Dock icon is hidden.
+Copying can be found either in the Particulars application menu, the Dock icon menu, the menu bar item, or in the utility menu of the Preferences window if the Dock icon is hidden.

 When the Hide dock icon preference is set, the standard means of displaying preferences (Particulars menu->Preferences) is not available.